fedeandri/auto-approve-comments/readme.txt

 Useful when you set your comments to be manually approved to avoid spam, but you still want to immediately approve the comments made by your most trustful readers.

+**Usage**

+1. Open Comments -> Auto Approve Comments
+2. Configure the "Commenter list" or the "User ID list" (see some examples below)
+3. Save and you're done

+From now on all the commenters listed in one of the lists above will have his/her comment immediately approved even if you set your comments to be manually approved.

+**Commenter list - example**

+Add only one commenter per line, these are all valid configurations:
+`
+user@mysite.com
+user@mysite.com,John
+user@mysite.com,www.mysite.com
+user@mysite.com,www.mysite.com,John
+user@mysite.com,John,www.mysite.com
+`

+**User ID list - example**

+Add only one User ID per line:
+`
+1
+23
+4
+`

 == Installation ==

 1. Unzip the plugin file auto-approve-comments.zip